Alfred Sully: American Civil War

-Sioux Wars
+Sully's Expedition

+General Alfred Sully (seated at center) with (left to right): John H. Pell, Andrew J. Levering, and Josias R. King, c.
+1862.

 Sully organized his headquarters at Sioux City, Iowa, and established a base camp at Fort Pierre to stage expeditions against the Sioux.
 In the spring of 1863, Major General John Pope ordered general Henry Hastings Sibley to march against the Sioux to drive them west toward the Missouri River, and Sully to proceed north to intercept the Sioux before they crossed the river.
 Sully did not meet up with Sibley due to delays in troop movements caused by low water levels of the Missouri river.
 He began to return to base on August 1.
 Pope criticized Sully for the delay which prompted Sully to move his troops out of Fort Pierre on August 13.

 On September 3, 1863, at the Battle of Whitestone Hill, Sully's troops demolished a village of approximately 500 tipis of Blackfeet, Dakota, Hunkpapa, Lakota, and Yankton.
 A scouting party from the 6th Iowa Cavalry Regiment, located the native American village and requested reinforcements from Sully.
 The Sioux became aware of the U.S. troops and attempted to negotiate a truce but the talks broke down.
 Many of the Sioux village residents began to flee while others prepared for battle.
 Sully and reinforcements arrived at sunset.
 Sully ordered the 2nd Nebraska Cavalry Regiment to cut off the Sioux from escaping to the north and east.
 Sully ordered the 6th Iowa Cavalry, the 7th Iowa Cavalry Regiment and artillery to drive through the center of the village to capture and kill the Sioux as well as destroy their food supplies.
 In his report, Sully stated that, "I can safely say that I gave them one of the most severe punishments that the Indians have ever received."

 A firsthand account from a U.S. soldier estimates that 300 native Americans were killed and 250 women and children were captured with U.S. Army casualties of 22 killed and 50 wounded.
 Modern historians estimate between 150 to 200 plus native Americans killed with 156 prisoners taken and U.S. troops suffering 22 dead and 38 wounded.

 In response to the killing of his topographical engineer, Captain John Feilner, on June 28, 1864, Sully ordered the severed heads of the native Americans responsible placed on stakes overlooking the Missouri River as a warning.